MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/incoming-email-configuration.md

 Before you begin this operation, make sure to review the following information:

-- Your system is running SharePoint Server 2016, SharePoint Server 2013, or SharePoint Foundation 2013.
+- Your system is running SharePoint Server 2016, SharePoint Server 2019, or SharePoint Server Subscription Edition.

 - Read and understand [Plan incoming email for a SharePoint Server farm](incoming-email-planning.md).

 - For the basic scenario, each SharePoint application server must be running the Simple Mail Transfer Protocol (SMTP) service and the SharePoint Foundation Web Application service.

+> [!NOTE]
+> The basic scenario is not available for SharePoint Server 2019 or SharePoint Server Subscription Edition.

 - For the advanced scenario, you can use one or more servers in the server farm to run the SMTP service and to have a valid SMTP server address.
 Alternatively, you must know the name of a server outside the farm that is running the SMTP service and the location of the email drop folder.

 If you have not installed and configured the SMTP service and do not choose to use an email drop folder, you must complete the steps in [Install and configure the SMTP service](incoming-email-configuration.md#section2) before you configure incoming email.